 Hunter Valley region – harbour city meets rolling green landscapes

-The Hunter Valley is a major weekend getaway destination for Sydneysiders who are drawn to the area for its rolling hills and renowned wineries.
-The largest city in the region and seventh largest in Australia, Newcastle, is only 160 kilometres north of Sydney.
-It is located in the heart of the Hunter Valley and is bordered by a stunning coastline with beautiful beaches.
+The Hunter Valley is known for its rolling hills and renowned wineries.
+Newcastle is located in the heart of the Hunter Valley and is bordered by a stunning coastline with beautiful beaches.
 Lake Macquarie, Australia’s largest saltwater lake, is only a one hour drive north of Newcastle.

 TAFE NSW Hunter and Central Coast teach more than 64,000 students enrolled across a wide range of industry areas.